 Step #6: Perform a black light test and look for any Freon leaks.

 Step #7: Deliver vehicle back to happy customer to drive around in comfort.

 Here in Layton, Utah, we get extreme swings in weather throughout the year.
 Sometimes huge swings in weather during the day.
 This leads to us needing a perfect functioning heating system as well as a great functioning a/c system.

 Did you know that the most common cause of your Heater not blowing warm enough is usually not a problem with the Heating system at all?
-It is commonly a problem with your vehicles cooling system.
-Your heater utilizes warm coolant from the engines cooling system to create the heat inside the passenger compartment.
+It is commonly a problem with your vehicle's cooling system.
+Your heater utilizes a warm coolant from the engine cooling system to create the heat inside the passenger compartment.
 If the cooling system is not properly sealed, you will not have enough circulation of the coolant to make it all the way through the heater.
 So when your vehicle comes in for Heater diagnostics.
 We always check the cooling system as one of the first steps.
 Then we move on to all the other possibilities within the heating system.
 Heater core, mode door actuators, blower motor, temperature controls, etc..